 Across Buckinghamshire, there are plenty of attractions with accessibility measures in place for you and your family to enjoy.
-No matter where interests lie, albeit transport, history or animals, there is sure to be a day out that suits.
-This guide will help you plan for your family in Bucks with parking, accessibility, prices and contacts information.
+No matter where interests lie, be it transport, history or animals; there is sure to be a day out that suits.
+This guide will help you plan for your family in Buckinghamshire with parking, accessibility, prices and contacts information.

 You may also be interested in cultural activities for the elderly in Buckinghamshire and accessible afternoon teas in Buckinghamshire.